COLE: A Column-based Learned Storage for Blockchain Systems: Introduction

 In view of the advantages of the learned index, one may want to apply it to blockchain storage to improve performance.
-However, the current learned indexes do not support both data integrity and provenance queries \cheng{required by blockchain systems}.
-A naive solution is to combine the learned index with MHT~\cite{merkle1989certified} and make the index nodes persistent, as in MPT.
-Unfortunately, this is not a viable solution due to the larger node size of the learned index.
-Specifically, the fanout of a node in the learned index is primarily determined by the data distribution.
-When the data distribution is favorable, it requires only a few models to index the data.
-In this case, the fanout of an index node can be of the same magnitude as the data, resulting in large node size.
-Thus, persisting the nodes for the learned index may incur even higher storage overhead than MPT.
+However, the current learned indexes do not support both data integrity and provenance queries required by blockchain systems.
+A naive approach is to combine the learned index with MHT~\cite{merkle1989certified} and make the index nodes persistent, as in MPT.
+Nonetheless, this is not feasible due to the larger node size of the learned index.
+The fanout of such a node is mainly dictated by data distribution.
+In favorable cases, only a few models are needed to index data, leading to a node fanout comparable to data magnitude.
+Thus, persisting learned index nodes might incur even higher storage overhead than MPT.
 Our evaluation in \cref{sec:evaluation} shows that a learned index with persistent nodes is $5\times$ to $31\times$ larger than MPT.
-Additionally, existing learned indexes~\cite{kraska2018case, ding2020alex, wu2021updatable, ferragina2020pgm, yu2022lifoss} \cheng{are designed for in-memory databases, with a focus on read-optimization}, whereas blockchain systems \cheng{require disk-based storage for durability} and feature frequent data updates.
+Furthermore, as blockchain systems require durable disk-based storage and often involve frequent data updates, the learned index should be optimized for both disk and write operations.
 Therefore, a blockchain-friendly learned index needs to be proposed.